oscar-bender-stone/honors-thesis/source/foundations.typ

 We introduce the base theory needed for this thesis.
 This theory embodies a unifying concept for formal systems: computability.
 We capture this through a suitable simple type theory.
+These steps are closely replicated in the boostrap, see @bootstrap.

 We will keep this self-contained; additional references will be provided in each sub-section.
-For general notation, we write $:=$ to mean "defined as".
+For general notation, we write $equiv$ to mean "defined as".

 == Base Notions